 To optimize your wireless coverage and performance, it’s necessary to understand the Radio Frequency (RF) behaviour in your specific environment.
 A Wireless Site Survey can provide this insight by identifying areas of signal interference, weak signals, and dead zones.
 It prevents interference from existing radio sources and physical structures such as columns, beams, walls, and even metal objects.

 It’s important to remember that everything in your environment, including furniture and people, can affect the radio signal profile of your site.
 The primary purpose of the Wireless Site Survey is to assess the feasibility of installing a wireless network that fulfills your requirements and determine the best way to deploy it within your site’s constraints.
 Trust Pure IT in Calgary to guide you through this process and ensure your wireless network is optimized for your organization’s needs.

-The Necessity of A Wireless Site Survey For Your Calgary Organization
+The Necessity of A Wireless Site Survey and Wireless Estimate For Your Calgary Organization

 WiFi access points (APs) are sometimes installed randomly when establishing a wireless network, but is this ad-hoc method the best approach?
 For small-scale deployments, this strategy may not cause significant issues.
 However, for medium to large-scale networks, we at Pure IT in Calgary highly recommend and often necessitate conducting a Wireless Site Survey.